bytedance/lightseq/README.md

 pip install lightseq
 ```

 And check these files `proto/*.proto` to prepare your model weights.
-We provide a example Transformer model weights for you to test.
+We provide an example weight file for you to test.

 ```
 curl -OL https://github.com/bytedance/lightseq/releases/download/v0.0.1/transformer_weight.tar.gz
 tar -zxvf transformer_weight.tar.gz
 ```

-Finally you can run lightseq in only few lines!
+Finally you can run lightseq in only a few lines!

 ```python
 import lightseq